ICube-Robotics/ethercat_driver_ros2/ethercat_driver_ros2/sphinx/quickstart/configuration.rst

     </hardware>
   </ros2_control>

 .. note:: As in the current implementation of :code:`ros2_control` there is no information about the system update frequency, it needs to be passed here as parameter.
-This is only needed systems that include EtherCAT modules that use the Distributed Clock.
+This is only needed by systems that include EtherCAT modules that use the Distributed Clock.

 EtherCAT Slave modules as Plugins
 ---------------------------------

-In this driver, the EtherCAT Slave modules are defined as :ref:`Plugins <https://docs.ros.org/en/foxy/Tutorials/Pluginlib.html>` and can be parametrized in the :code:`ros2_control` description file :
+In this driver, the EtherCAT Slave modules are defined as `Plugins <https://docs.ros.org/en/foxy/Tutorials/Pluginlib.html>`_ and can be parametrized in the :code:`ros2_control` description file :

 .. code-block:: xml